 Nespelem man gets 22-year federal prison sentence for multicounty kidnapping, assault crime spree

 Aug.
-10—A 35-year-old Nespelem man already convicted of at least one violent felony will spend more than two decades in federal prison after pleading guilty to charges connected with a multicounty crime spree on June 1, 2020.
+10—A 35-year-old Nespelem, Washington, man already convicted of at least one violent felony will spend more than two decades in federal prison after pleading guilty to charges connected with a multicounty crime spree on June 1, 2020.

 McGinnis abducted the teenager and drove her in the direction of Spokane, according to court records.
 At one point, he stopped the truck, put the gun in his mouth and asked the kidnap victim to pull the trigger, but she refused.